 - Keep the crane boom and load at least 20 feet away from lines up to 350 kV and 50 feet away from lines over 350 kV and up to 1000 kV.
-Always assume the line is energized and allow nothing closer unless you have confirmed with the utility owner/operator that the line has been de-energized - As voltage increases, clearance distances also increase.
-Contact your FirstEnergy electric company and consult the OSHA regulations at www.osha.gov for specific clearance requirements and encroachment prevention precautions. - Once you have established the required clearance, clearly mark an obvious boundary to keep workers and equipment the required distance away. - Whenever cranes or derricks are used on your job site, contact your FirstEnergy electric company well in advance so any necessary facility protection arrangements can be made.
+Always assume the line is energized and allow nothing closer unless you have confirmed with the utility owner/operator that the line has been de-energized. - For specific clearance requirements and other required encroachment prevention precautions, consult osha.gov. - If voltage is unknown, contact your FirstEnergy electric company. - Once you have established the required clearance, clearly mark an obvious boundary to keep workers and equipment the required distance away.

+If your job requires additional safety precautions, contact your FirstEnergy electric company well in advance so appropriate arrangements can be made.